coderrio/Coderr.Client.Log4Net/src/OneTrueError.Client.Log4Net/ReadMe.txt

-﻿Log4Net client for OneTrueError
+﻿Log4Net support OneTrueError
 ================================

 You've just installed the log4net integration library for OneTrueError.
-All exceptions that are logged through log4net will automatically be uploaded to OneTrueError (http://onetrueerror.com).
+All exceptions that are logged through log4net will automatically be uploaded to OneTrueError (https://onetrueerror.com).

 To get started add the following code to your application: